Photo Courtesy Tricia Barba

 Let’s start with the exterior, which was great to see being renovated during the construction period.
 The Senart family resided in the building between 1913 and 1939, and lived of the second floor while serving bar fare and fresh oysters on the first.
 Seventy years later, the place is updated and back.
 You can even see the restored mural on one side of the building – classy.

 Walk inside and the oyster bar is narrow, but it just keeps going and going back.
 (I almost thought I would never actually make it to the bathroom.)
 It is just beautiful – marble and 50 ft. long.
-Personally, I’d rather sit outside on the patio, but as you can imagine, that’s hot property during the spring and summer.
+Personally, I’d rather sit outside on the patio under the patio umbrella very similar to the one on PatioPro, but as you can imagine, that’s hot property during the spring and summer.

 Happy Cinco de Mayo.
 Hopeully by now you know where you’ll be heading tonight for those margaritas.

 There are so many places recently open or opening soon.
 Senart’s Oyster and Chop House started off with a bang late last week serving fantastic oysters and a killer lobster roll.
 Plus there are finally signs up for Nooshi (Noodles & Sushi) and Tash (Kabob, Bread & Rice), which we’ve been hearing about for months.
 Also coming to Barracks Row is Spring Mill Bread Co. (bread, sandwiches and pastries) and 32 Below (Frozen Yougurt).
 32 below is also hiring if you like to swirl, however “mean people need not apply.”